uuupah/11ty_neocities/src/blog/uninstall_spotify.md

 ---
 {% blogImage "/_assets/img/uninstall_spotify/me.webp", 360, false %}

-getting off of spotify is finally trendy. there a couple of ways you can go about it - swap to tidal, swap to apple music, swap to the youtube premium account that you're forced to pay for to use youtube, buy a bunch of cds, dig up your ipod from high school (or god forbid, primary school (or god forbid, your parents hand-me-down)). these solutions are all fine, but what if you could spend a bunch of extra money and add loads more complexity to the process?
+getting off of spotify is finally trendy. there a couple of ways you can go about it - swap to tidal, swap to apple music, swap to the youtube premium account that you're forced to pay for to use youtube, buy a bunch of cds, dig up your ipod from high school (or god forbid, primary school (or god forbid, your parents' hand-me-downs)). these solutions are all fine, but what if you could spend a bunch of extra money and add loads more complexity to the process?

 this is how i got off of streaming services, but not necessarily how _you_ should get off of streaming services. my approach was fueled by:
 1. understanding linux pretty well